akhauriyash/MathForCS_ML/README.md

 These are just meant to be notes for personal use, you may find them useful.
 I have very limited background in mathematics, so there may be mistakes here.
 You will most definitely need to keep the book open on the side as this mentions specific definitions/propositions by reference for brevity.

+I may give up on this endeavor at any moment I find better ways to condense knowledge for myself.

 ### Groups, Rings, and Fields <a name="#Ch2"></a>

 ![def2.1](images/def2.1.png)